joshuaramkissoon/crypto/README.md

 ### Remote Trading using Telegram

-The `MobileClient` can be used to manage trading remotely by speaking to a Telegram Bot.
+The `MobileClient` can be used to manage remote trading by speaking to a Telegram Bot.
 Trading can be started using a particular strategy and different commands can be used to control the trading session.
 The bot's username is `@jkmr_crypto_bot`.

 ```python3